jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Basic-Infrastructure.md

 Public Network Gateway: Public network gateway is implemented outside VPC.
 By default, JD Cloud has configured a public network gateway for each user.
 Users can configure routes in route table to use public network gateway.

-BGW: BGW is implemented outside VPC and carries dedicated Line channel and hosted private virtual interface channel.
-Users can purchase as requirements and use BGW gateway by configuring route table.
+BGW: As the Border Gateway of VPC, BGW supports the interconnection among VPCs, among VPC and Private Virtual Interface and Hosted Private Virtual Interface; users can create interconnection APIs and channels by themselves based on demands and realize interconnection among different business ends through configuration of Route Table.